DingoOz/piicodev_servo_example/README.md

 Uses the following Arduino framework for the RP2040: https://github.com/earlephilhower/arduino-pico

+To use this code, make sure you have installed the above framework, then install the Adafruit PCA9685 library.
+Then open the "servo.ino" file in the Arduino IDE and run.

 "PiicoDev" and the PiicoDev Logo are trademarks of Core Electronics Pty Ltd.